 Buying a house out of state had to have been a nightmare before all of today’s Internet sources were available.
 With the click of a mouse, you can access a seemingly endless supply of properties for sale with photos, videos, and detailed descriptions.
 It has never been easier to shop for a home, and you don’t even have to get off the sofa.
 This will allow you to compare all the details of the homes that catch your eye, so you can easily narrow down your options to a few that seem to be a better fit than others.
 Redfin and Zillow are great resources for home research.

-You definitely do not want to only be prequalified for a loan for an out of state purchase.
+You do not want to only be prequalified for a loan for an out-of-state purchase.
 Preapproval is strongly recommended.
 Now, the tricky thing about applying for a mortgage in a new area is that if you are switching employers, you will show minimal time on the job.
 Sometimes, obtaining a contract or letter from an employer you already lined up will help.
-Obviously, credit and down payment will be factors, as well.
+Credit and down payment will be factors, as well.

 Keep in mind that your credit is affected by big financial changes.
 So, deciding to finance a new car or buy new furniture for the home ahead of time are big mistakes.
 You also need to make sure that you are not late making payments on anything.
 Make sure you have enough money to cover closing costs, insurance, taxes, moving expenses, etc.